strainer/Fdrandom.js/readme.md

 but shows no issues so far.

-Fdrandoms default method:`Fdrandom.f48` runs at approximately same speed as Chromes native Math.random and faster still on firefox.
+Fdrandoms default method:`Fdrandom.f48` runs at approximately same speed as Chromes native Math.random and faster on firefox.
 It runs considerably faster than Firefoxes native Math.random.
-On Firefox even `gaus` runs about as fast as Math.random.
+On Firefox even gaussian normal generation runs about as fast as Math.random.

-The algorithm was developed informed by J.Baagøe's Alea PRNG which seems to be the fastest form of high quality prng for javascript revealed to date.
-It uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.
+f48 algorithm was developed informed by J.Baagøe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript revealed to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.

 Seeding Pots
 ------------
+`Fdrandom.repot(seed)` will reset or reseed a pot
-`Fdrandom.pot(seed)` returns a clone of Fdrandom seeded by numbers and strings in all elements of the object `seed` sent.
+`Fdrandom.pot(seed)` returns a clone of Fdrandom seeded by numbers and strings in all elements of the object `seed`.
-To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters.
+To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters,(however is overkill).
 Practical seeding can be achieved by sending an array containing public user strings, or private unique ids, or a single number or nothing depending on the level of uniqueness desired.